After you generate a signed APK, you can upload the APK to your Clover app from the Developer Dashboard.

 jarsigner -verify -verbose <filename>.apk.

-- The size of the APK file doesn't exceed 120 MB.
+- Size of the APK file doesn't exceed 120 MB.

 The package name is selected from the first APK you upload for an app.
 You can't change the package name after this.
 New versions of the APKs must have the same package name and an incremented